-However, with isolated ASD, the risk of endocarditis is low.
+However, in an isolated ASD, the risk of endocarditis is low.

-- Atrial arrhythmias can occur (atrial flutter or flicker)
+- Atrial arrhythmias may occur (atrial flutter or fibrillation).

-- Increase in pulmonary artery resistance (this risk is only slight with isolated ASD and then occurs preferably only at an advanced age)
+- Increase in pulmonary arteriolar resistance (this risk is only slight in isolated ASD and then occurs preferably only in older age).

-Patients with a small left-right shunt may be asymptomatic until the 5th decade of life.
-Only after this time do symptoms appear.
-In the 6th decade of life almost all patients are symptomatic.
+With a small left-right shunt, patients may be asymptomatic until the 5th decade of life.
+Only thereafter do symptoms appear.
+By the 6th decade of life, almost all patients are symptomatic.

-Overall life expectancy is reduced, but not as much as with other Vitien.
-The average life expectancy without therapy is about 40 years.
-In the case of ASD I or a complete AV channel defect, the prognosis is already very poor in infancy if left untreated.
-The lethality rate in the 1st year of life is about 50 %.
+Overall life expectancy is reduced, but not as much as other vitias.
+The average life expectancy without therapy is approximately 40 years.
+In ASD I or complete AV canal defect, the prognosis is very poor if untreated even in infancy.
+The lethality in the 1st year of life is about 50%.

 In contrast, patients with small vitia have a very good prognosis (male patients > 18 years have a median survival of 80 years [Pinger 2019]).

-The overall mortality rate for ASD is up to 6.3% in the first 4 decades of life and between 6.3% and 9.4% after the 4th decade of life (Apitz 1998)
+Overall mortality in ASD is up to 6.3% in the first 4 decades of life and between 6.3% to 9.4% after the 4th decade of life (Apitz 1998)

 - Pulmonary embolism

-- paradoxical embolism (passage of a thrombus via the ASD)
+- paradoxical embolism (passage of a thrombus across the ASD)